azimraeisi/DevOps-task-nr/README.md

 $ git clone https://github.com/azimraeisi/DevOps-task-nr
 $ bash install.sh &
 ```
-It takes 10~15 minutes, execute the script and have a cup of coffee till the installation is finished.
+It takes 10~15 minutes.
+Execute the script and have a cup of coffee till the installation is finished.